 - Office 365 Advanced Threat Protection

-With M365 E5/A5/G5 license: data grant of 5 MB/user/day.
-Organization 1000 users = 5 GB/day free for Microsoft 365 logs.
+With an M365 E5/A5/G5 license: 5 MB per user per day data allowance.
+An organization with 1,000 users = 5 GB per day free for Microsoft 365 logs.

 Third-party connectors (chargeable):